Push-To-Talk over Cellular Networks

 One of the major benefits of radio systems is the ability to transmit to all radios listening on a channel allowing a single message to be heard by many people at the same time.
 Radios also allow those people to respond so that everyone on the channel hears the conversation.
 The weakness of this feature is that to take advantage of this system you need to have radios that operate on a given frequency or system which is geographically limited.

 Compare radios’ one-to-many communications capability with cell phones which only allow you to call a single person or cell phone at a time but allow this capability over a multi-vendor, multi-device nationwide cellular network.

-An article in the magazine “Land Mobile” on PTT over cellular.
+Article in the magazine “Land Mobile” on PTT over cellular.

-This guide provided by Samsung outlines the core features and the benefits of MCPTT and offers recommendations for public safety agencies to execute a successful transition to rugged smartphones with built-in MCPTT capabilities.
+This guide provided by Samsung outlines the core features and benefits of MCPTT and offers recommendations for public safety agencies to execute a successful transition to rugged smartphones with built-in MCPTT capabilities.

 SAFECOM and NCSWIC Release LMR/LTE Integration: Best Practices Article